Written by: Michael Den Boer on January 25th, 2005

-The film opens with Nancy (Sydne Rome) a tourist who is attacked by three men who she has just hitched a ride from them.
+Synopsis: A tourist named Nancy (Sydne Rome) is attacked by three men, who she has just hitched a ride from them.
 She escapes from her attackers finding refuge at a Mediterranean villa where everything and everyone is not what is appears to be.
 Shortly after Nancy’s arrival she forges a relationship with a retired pimp Alex (Marcello Mastroianni) who seduces and dominates her.
 Nancy soon discovers that the villa is filled with eccentric guests whose libidos are in overdrive.
 Will Nancy succumb to the other’s sexual desires or will she find the key that unlocks her door too freedom?

 Roman’s Polanski’s What?, is presented in an anamorphic widescreen that preserves the films original 2.35:1 aspect ratio.
 There are no problems with compression and grain is kept to a minimum.
 The healthy flesh tones blend flawlessly with the films luminous color palette.
 The black levels are stable which is especially noticeable by the amount of detail present during the night time scenes.
 There is some minor print damage in the form of specs of dirt.
 Overall this is a solid transfer from Fox.

 This DVD comes with two audio options Italian and English both of these are presented in a Dolby Digital 5.1 (Even though the box states that the English is in a Dolby Digital mono my DVD player read the track as Dolby Digital 5.1).
 Both tracks are in good shape as the dialog is always easy to hear.
 The Italian language track does sound slightly more robust then the English language track.
 There are forced Italian subtitles that play during the English Language track.
 These subtitles can be disabled by selecting the Italian Language track via the language menu and once the movie has started use your controller to switch over to the English Language track.